Howard Wolowitz

 Howard Joel Wolowitz, M.Eng. is a fictional character and one of the protagonists on the 2007–2019 CBS television series The Big Bang Theory created by Chuck Lorre and Bill Prady and portrayed by actor Simon Helberg.
 Among the four main male characters in the show, Howard is distinctive for being an engineer—rather than a physicist—and lacking a PhD.
-He is named after and based on a computer programmer known by the show's co-creator; Bill Prady.
+He is named after and based on a computer programmer known by the show's co-creator, Bill Prady.
 Howard is the only starring character who has been to the International Space Station.
-Along with Sheldon Cooper, Leonard Hofstadter, and Raj Koothrappali, Howard is part of the central cast of the show.
+Along with Sheldon Cooper, Leonard Hofstadter, and Raj Koothrappali, Howard is part of the central cast of the show and appears in every episode.

 Biography

 In the universe of The Big Bang Theory, Howard is an aerospace engineer at Caltech's Department of Applied Physics and an ex-astronaut for NASA who, in the show, is often seen at the apartment of Leonard Hofstadter (Johnny Galecki) and Sheldon Cooper (Jim Parsons).
-He was born in 1981, as specified in the season one episode, "The Pancake Batter Anomaly" and is a native of Pasadena (although his mother has an East Coast accent).
+He was born in 1981, as specified in the season one episode, "The Pancake Batter Anomaly", and is a native of Pasadena (although his mother has an East Coast accent).
 Howard received his degree in engineering from the Massachusetts Institute of Technology.

 Howard is fond of (and collects) decorator belt buckles, though he jokingly claims to own only one belt; his collection includes a NES controller, a silver Batman logo, a 45 RPM record insert, a Klingon communicator, and a buckle featuring the superhero the Flash.
 He also typically wears a turtleneck or dickey with an Alienware lapel pin on the collar.